Roihn/Drone_Data/README.md

 git clone "the repository you need to clone" "where you want to put your local repository"
 ```

-For this project, you only need to **change the latter one**.
+For this project, you need to change **both of the parts**

+To get the first part, you need to do the following:

+#### Fork

+ You need to fork this repository to your own account first, so that you will have the permission to do the changes.

+**How to fork?**

+there is a button on this website. just press the button `fork` and find it in your own repository.

+Then in **your** repository, press `Clone and download`->`Clone with SSH`

+And the code in the blank will be the SSH of your repository ("the repository you need to clone").

+The second part will be the either the absolute path of your folder, or you use command `cd` to go to the folder first, and just keep the place blanc.

 ### Push

-After you have cloned the repository, and done some revisions on your local repository, you can push what you have done to the website.
+After you have cloned the repository, and done some revisions on your local repository, you can push what you have done to the **fork** of this repository.

 ```bash
 git add . #which adds all your changes to the website